saasquatch/squatch-js/docs/docs.md

 ## upsertUser

-This function calls the [WidgetApi.upsert](WidgetApi.upsert) method, and it renders the widget if it is successful.
+This function calls the [WidgetApi.upsertUser](WidgetApi.upsertUser) method, and it renders the widget if it is successful.
 Otherwise it shows the "error" widget.

 **Parameters**